-- Area Newspapers: The Town will work with the New Boston Beacon to disseminate accurate and timely information about the Program.
-As part of this targeted outreach, the Town may seek a meeting with the editorial board to establish a good foundation for continued dialogue over the course of the contract.
-Other newspaper outlets may include other local publications. - Local Public Access Television: The Community Power Committee meetings and the Town Select Board meetings are broadcast, recorded and made available for public viewing.
-The Town may choose to record presentations about the program and PSAs for upcoming meetings. - Municipal Staff Interviews: Develop Q&A Scripts and prepare municipal staff or volunteers for interviews.
+- Area Newspapers: The Town will work with the area newspapers to disseminate accurate and timely information about the Program.
+Other newspaper outlets may include other local publications. - Recordings and Local Public Access Television: The Town Select Board and Committee meetings are not broadcast.
+The Town may choose to record presentations about the program and PSAs for upcoming public meetings and community events. - Municipal Staff Interviews: Develop Q&A Scripts and prepare municipal staff or volunteers for interviews.